Are you ready to discover your college program?

 Many working professionals want the benefits of a master of business administration (MBA) but cannot commit to a 1-2 year program.
 As an MBA alternative, some colleges and universities offer mini MBAs.
 A mini MBA condenses the most important courses and topics of an MBA into a short, 35-40 hour program.

 First introduced in 1949 at McGill University, the mini MBA became a popular program thanks to its short time frame, low cost, and relevant subject matter.
-Various accredited institutions now offer the accelerated MBA program to students interested in learning new business skills.
+Various accredited institutions now offer accelerated MBA programs to students interested in learning new business skills.

 This page explores what future learners can expect when they enroll in a mini MBA program, including course format, program length, and why business professionals pursue these programs.
 Those interested in a mini MBA also discover how much a mini MBA costs and how a mini MBA could help them achieve their short- and long-term career goals.